The API is currently in beta.

 }

-• If there is no data for a particular day then that day will not be included in the data object, however it will be included in the dates array.
+- If there is no data for a particular day, then that day will not be included in the

-• dates is an array of the time periods covered by the query.
-For grouping on weeks, each value in the array is the first day of the week starting on Monday.
-For grouping on months, each value in the array is the first day of the month.
+is an array of the time periods covered by the query.
+For grouping by weeks, each value in the array is the first day of the week starting on Monday.
+For grouping by months, each value in the array is the first day of the month.

-An example request and response is included below:
+An example request and response are included below:

 // Request